Social Security Disability Eligibility - Do I Qualify?

 Gainful – you are being paid to this work

 The time frame is relatively straightforward.
-If you have been experiencing a medical issue for at least 1 year, or are expected to be experiencing that medical issue for at least 1 year, then you meet that requirement.
+If you have been experiencing a medical issue for at least 1 year, or you are expected to be experiencing that medical issue for at least 1 year, you meet that medical requirement for SSDI benefits eligibility.

-The following requirements for eligibility are the same for both SSDI and SSI.
+The following requirements for SSDI benefits eligibility are the same for SSI eligibility, too:

 1. Does your income reach the level of substantial gainful activity?